JoeLoco/uhull/README.md

 ## Uhull framework

-Uhull is a restfull easy to use backend
+Uhull is a restfull easy to use backend (Not finished!)

 ### Example: